Curiosity Is Key

 When faced with a disagreement, try to be welcoming of new information and receptive to feedback regarding how your intentions come across to your significant other during conversation.

-“Disagreements are inevitable,” explains Ehrenfeld.
+“Disagreements are inevitable,” explains Duran.
 “If you spend enough time with a person, you’re going to discover things you disagree about.
 There will also be points throughout your relationship where you are going to disappoint them, and they are going to disappoint you.”

 Strategies for engaging in healthy dialogue during an argument:

-1. Keep close to curiosity: Be curious about what you are understanding to be the problem as well as what your significant other is understanding to be the problem.
+1. Keep close to curiosity: Be curious about what you are understanding to be the problem, as well as what your significant other is understanding to be the problem.
 Explore whether the intentions and the effects of those intentions are matching up.

-3. Prioritize effects over intentions: Stay focused on the effects of your intentions by acknowledging the effects your intentions have had on your significant other and working to ensure your intentions do not have that effect in the future.
+3. Prioritize effects over intentions: Stay focused on the effects of your intentions by acknowledging the impact your intentions have had on your significant other and working to ensure your intentions do not have that effect in the future.

 If you are receiving care at UT Health Austin, you can ask to speak with a social worker.